kadders/Milo-Parts/README.md

 # Milo-Parts
-This is a collection of parts that were designed for/on Mil
+This is a collection of parts that were designed for/on Milo

 ## Repo Contents:
 ### Milo/Mill related items